RoelofSetsFire/data-processing-1/13 Design/10 Design 1/10 Design.md

 #  Design 1: Population Data

 In this design workshop you will sketch multiple solutions to visualize the [world population data].
-Submit one document as a group which contains the analysis, sketches and the reflection with the final visualisation.
+Submit one document as a group which contains the analysis, sketches and the reflection with the final visualization.
+Your sketches must be done **by hand** with **pen and paper**!

 [world population data]:  https://en.wikipedia.org/wiki/World_population_estimates